semrush/intergalactic/website/docs2/components/widget-empty/widget-empty.md

 - An optional button to help users remedy the situation.
 - Optional filters to help remedy the situation.

-@table-caption No data message examples
+Table: No data message examples

 | Large widget     | Medium widget       | Text           |
 | ---------------- | ------------------- | -------------- |